Sofic profiles of $S(\omega )$ and computability: The computable part of

-Assuming that $R_{act}$ is computably enumerable we arrive at the situation of a {\bf computably enumerable action}.
-The following proposition demonstrates that this condition makes some families of chunks slightly less complicated than in the case of the numbering $\varphi_k$, $k\in \omega$.
-Note that condition 3 together with the conjunction of condition 2 for all $m$ and $n$ gives the family of all sofic $g$-chunks of $G$ as in the second part of Theorem \ref{realization}.
+When $R_{act}$ is computably enumerable it is computable: given $l,m,n$ one computes $(\nu(l))(m)$ and verifies $(\nu(l))(m)=n$.
+Thus assuming that $R_{act}$ is computably enumerable we arrive at the situation of a {\bf computable action}.
+The following proposition (Proposition \ref{pro1}) demonstrates that this condition makes some families of chunks slightly less complicated than in the case of the canonical numbering $\varphi_k$, $k\in \mathbb{N}$.
+Note that in Proposition \ref{pro1} the condition of statement 3 together with the condition of statement 2 quantified by $( \forall n )$ are exactly conditions provided by Theorem \ref{realization} for a sofic chunk.
+In fact Proposition \ref{pro1} describes their complexity in the case of computably enumerable groups.